 In 2017, the Government made it mandatory for all large organisations to report their gender pay gap.
 We welcomed this move as it was, and continues to be, an important step towards having a more diverse and inclusive railway.

-This is the sixth year that we have published our gender pay gap report and our results show a decrease in our pay gap this year.
+This is the seventh year that we have published our gender pay gap report and our results show a decrease in our pay gap this year.
 The gender pay gap is the difference in average hourly rate of pay between our male and female employees across the whole organisation.

 We remain fully committed to improving the gender diversity of our business and acknowledge that our pay gap will fluctuate over time as we increase the number of women working at all levels of the organisation.

-2022 gender pay gap report
+2023 gender pay gap report

 We continue to include information on our black, Asian and minority ethnic women and also examine the relationship between gender and age and how this impacts the pay gap.